KTH/devops-course/contributions/demo/week3/zyad-kankanit/README.md

 ## Description

 This demo is intended to walk the audience through the deployment of a web application setup on AWS using Terraform and Github Actions CI/CD pipelines.
 The demo will start with the setup of Terraform for AWS, with a detailed explanation of the how the HashiCorp Configuration Language works.
-Then we will continue with the CI/CD Pipeline Setup, which covers a quick walkthrough of the CI pipeline (which runs for every commit) and a detailed explanation of the CD pipeline (which only runs on a merge to main).
-Finally, we will show the case where CD pipeline fails, followed by troubleshooting and fixing the issue to complete the deployment.
+We will show the case where CD pipeline fails, followed by troubleshooting and fixing the issue to complete the deployment.
+Finally, we will reflect on how useful Terraform is, and the limits it may have.

 **Relevance**